-The basic security dilemma has two players, each with two possible actions, which we call dovish (D) and hawkish (H), and two possible types, which we call normal and bad.8 The payoff of a normal player, as a function of her own action and her opponent's action, is given by the matrix opponent's action where l > 0 and g < 1.9 These assumptions ensure that for two normal players, the game is a coordination game (also called a stag hunt or assurance game).
+The basic security dilemma has two players, each with two possible actions, which we call dovish (D) and hawkish (H), and two possible types, which we call normal and bad.8 The payoff of a normal player, as a function of her own action and her opponent's action, is given by the matrix opponent's action D Hown action D 1 - lH g 0 where l > 0 and g < 1.9 These assumptions ensure that for two normal players, the game is a coordination game (also called a stag hunt or assurance game).
 It has a Pareto-dominant equilibrium (D, D), or peace, and a Pareto-dominated equilibrium (H, H), or conflict.
 In contrast, a bad player is assumed to always take H, which is essentially equivalent to assuming that H is a strictly dominant action for a bad player, so that bad types have the same preferences as in a prisoner's dilemma.10 The prior probability that player 1 is bad is denoted by μ_0^1 , the corresponding probability for player 2 is denoted by μ_0^2 , and the players' types are assumed to be independent.
 The parameter μ_0^1 thus measures player 2's fear or mistrust of facing a bad opponent; symmetrically, μ_0^2 measures player 1's mistrust.
-As this
+As this language indicates, it is equivalent to interpret μ_0^1 as the "true" probability that player 1 is bad.
+What matters for the analysis is that, either way, this probability is common knowledge between the players.